numericube/numericube.deploy/README.md

 4. fab latest_release

-  * Return the latest release make on youy branch
+  * Return the latest release in your branch

 5. fab -H <host> test

-  * Test if remote machine is ok for deploy
+  * Test if remote machine is ready for deploy

 6. fab get_git_token